 Exploring Sardinia hidden treasures

 2020 is a challenging year.
 For me it is the year when I got the chance to come back to my own country for a while to discover its hidden treasures and beauties.
-Sardinia it’s well known for its beaches and expensive nightlife.
+Sardinia is well known for its beaches and expensive nightlife.
 It is also known to be very crowded from June to September normally.

-Concentrating on the central and southern part of the island, you will have the chance to isolate yourself and relax in the nature.
+Concentrating on the central and southern part of the island, you will have the chance to isolate yourself and relax in nature.

 You can easily base yourself in Cagliari for few days and explore the areas around the town at your own peace.
 There is so much to discover!

-But if you are not that much active there is list of perfect places where you can rest.
+But if you are not that active there is list of perfect places where you can rest.
 Small beaches with good services and everything you need.

 The island is famous for the slaughter of tuna and for the production of some of the best canned tuna in the world.
 Restaurants specialized in tuna are countless.
 There are options to sleep in the main town or for renting small holiday houses around the island.
 Exploring beaches and sites it’s super easy.
 Spending few days at Carloforte will really give you the impression of being in an other world.

 Finally my favourite part of the trip.
 After San Pietro, I drove all the way to Santu Lussurgiu at the inner part of the island.
 If you like driving, this part is quite challenging (a lot of curves) but totally worth it.
 Don’t miss Antas Temple on the way.
 From this site, which is very bucolic, there are great treks that allows you to explore some old mines.
 Next to our destination, it’s also an other great archaeological site Nuraghe of Santa Cristina.
 You can explore this and have a good lunch in the restaurant next to the site.